Coryell County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

 You have only 15 days from the date of your DUI arrest to request an ALR hearing.
-This is not 15 business days; it's 15 calendar days.
-Missing this deadline will result in an automatic suspension of your driver's license.
-This is a non-negotiable deadline, so act immediately.
+This deadline is crucial.
+Missing it results in an automatic suspension of your driver's license.

 Automatic License Suspension